 The publication of this report is intended to positively change attitudes of clinicians, the media and the wider public about the causes and prevalence and treatment of Personality Disorder.

-The report was put together by the Short Life Working Group on Personality Disorder whose membership includes representatives from faculties of the RCPsych in Scotland, as well as others from various professional backgrounds and those with lived experience
+The report was put together by the Short Life Working Group on Personality Disorder whose membership includes representatives from faculties of the RCPsych in Scotland, as well as others from various professional backgrounds and those with lived experience of the diagnosis.

 What will the Royal College of Psychiatrists in Scotland do over the next two years?